 Closing a credit card directly and immediately affects your credit score.
 35% of your credit score is made up of what is called credit utilization.
 This is the measurement of your ability to access and use any type of credit.
 To boost your credit utilization, you need to show available credit.
 If you don’t have any available credit, your score will plummet.

 In addition to this, closing a credit card can also hurt your credit history, which accounts for 15% of your credit score.
 Credit history is the length of time that your accounts have remained open.
 When it comes to credit history, the longer the better.
 When you have older accounts open, it shows prospective lenders that you’re less risky to lend to.
 However, when you close your credit card accounts, your average age of accounts decreases and affects the credit history portion of your score.

-One of the worst things you can do is close a credit card account, especially if it is a major one with access to lots of capital.It’s one thing to cancel that very expensive furniture store credit cards or an expensive retail store card, but if it’s one your high limit credit cards that you can use to buy anything from any store, you need to keep those open.
+One of the worst things you can do is close a credit card account, especially if it is a major one with access to large amounts of capital.
+However, it’s different to cancel an expensive furniture store credit card or retail credit card that isn’t benefiting you in any way.
+If you have any of these expensive cards that are fairly new, it may benefit you more to close them.

 If you’re worried that you’re not disciplined enough to keep credit card accounts open, then cut up the actual credit card, throw it away, and keep the account open.
 This will benefit you more than closing the accounts.

 By using this one tip, you will be able to maintain a stronger credit score by directly influencing the credit utilization and credit history part of your credit score.
 This will give you access to more capital and lower interest rates in the future.